Editor of Britain's Times newspaper steps down

 "I have therefore agreed to stand down.
 I called Rupert this morning to offer my resignation and he accepted it," he said in quotes reported by his own newspaper.

-Harding, 43, will leave at the end of the month, according to a statement from News International, the British newspaper arm of Murdoch's News Corp.
-(NWSA.O)

-The resignation comes at a tumultuous time for News International after Tom Mockridge stepped down as chief executive last week and after the phone-hacking scandal at the now defunct the News of the World, part of Murdoch's British newspaper stable.
+The resignation comes at a tumultuous time for News International after Tom Mockridge stepped down as chief executive last week and in the wake of the phone-hacking scandal at the now defunct the News of the World, part of Murdoch's British newspaper stable.

 Harding himself was criticised by a public inquiry which was set up by Prime Minister David Cameron to examine press ethics following the public furore over phone-hacking.